Shresthhan/qwen3-vl-text-extractor/README.md

 # Qwen3-VL Text Extractor

-A local tool to extract text and data from images and PDFs using the Qwen3-VL AI model.
+A tool to extract text and data from images and PDFs using the Qwen3-VL AI model via a remote GPU server.

 ## Features